 - Wash the radishes in the kitchen sink and dry them with paper towels.

-- Cut off the small root that extends from the swollen edible part.
+- Cut off the greens and the small root that extends from the swollen edible part.

 - Dampen a paper towel and lay it down inside a ziplock plastic bag.

 - Place a few radishes on top of the damp paper towel inside the bag.

 - Cover the radishes with another damp paper towel.

 - Add another layer of radishes on top of the covered ones.